Fiberglass Pool Basics: Pros, Cons, and How They’re Made

 Once the pool is ready for use, you don’t need to purchase many chemicals or run much equipment to kill algae.
 The continued maintenance and upkeep over the life of the pool will only cost you about $3,750 for every 10-year period.
 (Compare this to $11,500 for a vinyl liner pool and $27,400 for a concrete pool over the same time frame.)

-The low cost and effort for maintenance are a big benefit of this pool type.
+The low cost and effort for maintenance are a big benefit of going with fiberglass.

 We advocate fiberglass pools because they’re a great long-term fit for many situations, but they do have their downsides.
 To get a better idea of whether a fiberglass pool is for you, flip through the pros and cons listed here.